twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt05-06-dont-let-the-mind-in-pain%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  2021-07-28 rev. proofread by bhante
+  (?? or: You must work for the Dharma, which can protect you from falling into the planes of misery and will feel safe before you die. ??)
   07-25 rev. proofread by bhante
   2019-01-13  create rst
   https://mogokdhammatalks.blog/